Compare secured loans

 What can be used as security?

 In the context of secured loans, the security is typically your property.
 This could be your primary residence or another property you own.
-Some lenders might also consider other valuable assets as security, such as another property, or jewelry, but homes are the most common form of collateral for secured loans.
+Some lenders might also consider other valuable assets as security, such as another property, or jewellery, but homes are the most common form of collateral for secured loans.

-Car loans are form of secured loans, but typically those can only be secured against the car you're intending to purchase.
+Car loans are a form of secured loans, but typically those can only be secured against the car you're intending to purchase.

 How to choose the best secured loan